 Visiting Elvis' Birthplace

 Today, you can visit the house where Elvis Presley was born in Tupelo, Mississippi.
-The home has been preserved and is open for tours along with a Museum and Events Center, a Chapel, a Church, a Reflecting Pool, Amphitheater, Gift Shop, and more.
+Named the Elvis Presley Birthplace & Museum, the home has been preserved and is open for tours.
+It also has an events center, a chapel, a church, a reflecting pool, amphitheater, gift shop, and more.
 There are also several Elvis statues.

 According to Elvis' Birthplace, more than 100,000 visitors each year travel from around the world to visit the home where the King of Rock 'n' Roll was born.

 Even though Elvis was born in Tupelo, Mississippi, you can still celebrate his January birth at his home and final resting place in Memphis at Graceland Mansion.
 There are two "Elvis Weeks" each year, one in January to mark the King's birthday, and one in August to commemorate the anniversary of his passing.

 For Elvis' Birthday Week, you can expect several days of programming hosted by Graceland including live music, a cake cutting party, panels, auctions, and more.

 - Where was Elvis Born?

 - When Did Elvis Move to Memphis?